alipay/PainlessInferenceAcceleration/flood/README.md

 Additionally, we have developed an attention kernel, termed SegmentAttention, to function with the segmentable kvcache.
 Flood currently supports a range of features, including:
 - Chunk pre-fill capabilities
 - Quantization techniques utilizing FP8 and INT8 formats
-- Multi-node inference
 - Stream-based inference
 - PPL (Perplexity) evaluation
 - Inference of multi-modal models
 - Sampling methods

-Our framework is
+- Multi-node inference(experimental)

+Our framework is undergoing rapid iteration, which may result in some features having bugs.
+If you encounter any issues, please feel free to report them.

 ## Models we support